 Whale watching and dolphin spotting

-Home to the last landmark before America, Cornwall is the gateway to the wild Atlantic Ocean, so it’s not uncommon to find the sea’s greatest creatures – whales and dolphins – swimming closer to land than you would expect.
-The seas around Cornwall are a great place to spot these marine mammals, especially in the summer months and around deeper areas of water.
+Cornwall is the gateway to the wild Atlantic Ocean, so it’s not uncommon to find the sea’s greatest creatures – whales and dolphins – swimming closer to land than you would expect.
+The seas around Cornwall are a great place to spot these marine mammals, especially in the summer months and around deeper waters.

-The best place to spot whales and dolphins in Cornwall is in the waters around Penzance, as this is sometimes where they choose to feed in the warmer summer water.
-Marine Discovery Penzance runs regular boat trips from Penzance out to deeper waters where you have a chance of observing these impressive sea creatures.
-Dolphins often bowride alongside the boat, and you also could spot seals, seabirds, sunfish, turtles and even sharks!
+The best place to spot whales and dolphins in Cornwall is in the waters around Penzance, as this is often where they choose to feed in the warmer months.
+Marine Discovery Penzance runs regular boat trips from Penzance out to deeper waters where you can observe these impressive sea creatures.
+Dolphins often bow ride in the wake or bow of a boat for fun, and there’s also an opportunity to spot seals, seabirds, sunfish, turtles and even sharks!
 The season runs from April to November so make sure you plan your trip accordingly.

 Crabbing